 In the past, much of the Festival was free, then we went through a period where it was more about making money, then we switched back to the free stuff, particularly with the Festival First Night.

-In 2014 there appears to be less for free including still a few 'stolen' free events such as the Ferrython on Australia Day.
-Never mind, the big inflatables are free like Stonehenge and last year's big Rubber Duck, albeit further down the river.
-Perhaps the best free event is the Parramatta Free Opening Night.
+In 2015 there appears to be less for free including still a few 'stolen' free events such as the Ferrython on Australia Day.
+Never mind, perhaps the best free event is the Parramatta Free Opening Night.
 See the links below for more information about Parramatta's party and the free stuff at the foot of the page.

 Don't leave the Top 100 behind!